rickyemi/Medical_Device_Failure/README.md

 - Exploratory Data Analysis : Run a descriptive analysis to gain preliminary insights in medical device failure

-- Statistical Analysis: Hypothesis test - Answer the question is there statistical difference in the internal velocity of the 4 Gear Types
+- Statistical Analysis: Hypothesis test

+     - Answer the question is there statistical difference in the internal velocity of the 4 Gear Types

+     - Build an inferential model to explain the impact of the various independent variables on the device failure

 - Machine Learning: For this medical device, develop a ML model to identify (1) potential failures;(2) key attributes driving these failures;(3) optimize the model performance